 Want to get a closer look at the history of money?
-Visit the Bank's Money Museum or take a quick view of the Bank's publication - Post-Independence History of Trinidad and Tobago Banknotes 1962 - 2012.
+Visit the Central Bank Museum.

 Trinidad and Tobago’s currency system has historically been characterised by a multitude of currencies on account of the occupation of the islands by major colonial powers of predominately French, Spanish and British origin.
 Upon occupation of Trinidad in 1797, the British encountered a rudimentary system devoid of banks and bank notes.
 This was also true of Tobago’s monetary arrangements at this time.
 The existing money, limited in supply, consisted of Spanish, Mexican, Portuguese and French currencies.
 The diversity of the coins’ origin was matched by their varying characteristics in terms of weight, size, metal composition and authenticity.

 This chaotic combination of currencies was so replete with defects that the most common form of payment between the merchants in London and the planters in the colony was the value of the produce, namely sugar.
 This blending of a barter and currency system was unstable and inflationary and engendered numerous attempts at reform and rationalisation of the payments system.
 However, it was only after the emancipation of African slaves that monetarisation of the economy and the establishment of a banking institution began to take shape.
 This was on account of the free market and free labour economy which now prevailed as planters required cash to pay wages, and the self employed expected money in exchange for their goods and services.
 This produced an expansion in the public service and consequently an increase in the salaries and wage bill to provide for those services previously the responsibility of the plantation owners.